0xvext/0xvext.github.io/_posts/2018-07-29-migrating-from-ghost-to-jekyll-and-github-pages.md

 Ghost doesn't actually come up with any vulnerabilities in such a search.
 Some might think this to be a good thing, but I actually consider it a **worse** situation: it means that nobody is finding, or at least that nobody seems to be reporting and publishing vulnerabilities on Ghost.

 There is a reason I'm not in infrastructure support anymore.
 It's a full time job, and I would rather focus on the content of this blog than worrying over whether or not the blog software itself has been pwned.
-Troy
+Troy Hunt [seems to share this sentiment](https://www.troyhunt.com/its-a-new-blog/).

 *[CMS]: Content Management System